-HEDS Surveys – Member and nonmember institutions
+HEDS Surveys – for member institutions and institutions not in HEDS

 We provide sample surveys and discuss administration details for the three HEDS surveys in more depth below.